RaBalita/Swift-MovieTracker/README.md

 This app serves to have a list of movies that the user has to watch, and allows her to check it once done.

+## Technical Details

+This app is written in Swift and relies on Storyboards and UIKit.
+It implements a **Model-View-Controller** pattern.

+It showcases simple unit tests, testing Models - Views - Controllers, using mocks, and dependancy injection.

 <!--